 High-quality medicine from Russian manufacturers.
 Furamag and analogue Furagin

-We present you the top ten Russian pharmaceutical manufacturers of substandard medicines with the largest volume of products rejected by Roszdravnadzor.
+We present to you ten Russian pharmaceutical manufacturers of low-quality drugs with the largest volume of products rejected by Roszdravnadzor.

-Claims were brought against medicines manufactured by the Tula pharmaceutical company on the following points: the weight of the contents of the package, description and pH.
-Roszdravnadzor rejected 5 batches of 3 trade names.
+Claims were made against the medicines produced by the Tula pharmaceutical company on the following points: weight of the package contents, description and pH.
+Roszdravnadzor rejected 5 episodes for 3 trade names.

 This Russian enterprise is one of the largest drug manufacturing companies.
-Complaints about the drugs released by Biosynthesis concerned the uniformity of dosing, dissolution and quantification.
-According to the results of the check, 7 series of 3 trade names were rejected.
+Complaints about the drugs produced by Biosintez related to the uniformity of dosing, dissolution and quantitative determination.
+Based on the results of the inspection, 7 series 3 were rejected trade names.

-Roszdravnadzor was dissatisfied with: the incorrect description of some drugs produced by Tatkhimfarmpreparaty, their labeling, quantification and packaging, as well as the average weight of tablets.
-In total, 7 defective batches of 4 trade names were found in this joint-stock company.
+Roszdravnadzor was dissatisfied with: incorrect description of some drugs produced by Tatkhimfarmpreparaty, their labeling, quantification and packaging, as well as the average weight of tablets.
+In total, 7 defective series of 4 trade names were found at this OJSC.

-9 series of 1 trade name were culled.
-The reasons are the discrepancy between the authenticity and the volume of the contents of the package with the declared parameters.
+9 series of 1 trade name were rejected.
+The reasons are the discrepancy between the authenticity and volume of the contents of the package and the declared parameters.

-This research and production concern is one of the main Russian manufacturers of infusion solutions.
-Mechanical inclusions were found in the company's products, there are complaints about labeling and packaging.
-Roszdravnadzor rejected 9 batches of 5 trade names.
+This research and production concern is one of the main Russian manufacturers infusion solutions.
+Mechanical inclusions were found in the company's products, and there are complaints about the labeling and packaging.
+Roszdravnadzor rejected 9 episodes of 5 trade names.

-The microbiological purity and authenticity of some of the preparations produced by Biogen did not meet the standards.
-Based on the results of the audit, Roszdravnadzor considered 10 batches of 2 trade names to be defective.
+The microbiological purity and authenticity of some drugs produced by Biogen did not meet the standards.
+Based on the results of the inspection, Roszdravnadzor considered 10 series of 2 trade names to be defective.

-The company entered the top 3 Russian manufacturers of low-quality medicines due to inaccurate descriptions of various medicines, the mass of the contents of the package and the package itself.
-11 series of medicines of 4 trade names turned out to be of poor quality.
+The company entered the top 3 Russian producers of low-quality medicines due to inaccurate description various medications, the mass of the contents of the package and the package itself.
+11 series of drugs of 4 trade names turned out to be of poor quality.

 2. Ozon LLC

-One of the leaders of the Russian market in the production of generics (generic) - "copies" of the original patented drugs.
+One of the leaders Russian market for the production of generics - “copies” of original patented drugs.
 The rejected products of Ozon LLC included 14 series of 3 trade names.
-They were found to have dissolution problems and dosing inhomogeneity.
+They were found to have dissolution problems and found dosing inconsistencies.

 1. JSC "Murom Instrument-Making Plant"